- What every physician needs to know:

 The prognosis of primary melanoma is well defined by a set of staging procedures and large database reviews by the AJCC with over 18,000 patients.

-Based on T stage one can be assured of a very low risk of recurrence and death if disease is T1a.
+Based on T stage one can be assured of a very low risk of recurrence and death (albeit not zero) if disease is T1a.

 Ulceration upstages each lesion.